Vinay Shakya

-Vinay Shakya is an Indian politician and a member of the 17th Legislative Assembly of Uttar Pradesh.
-He represents the Bidhuna (Auraiya) constituency of Uttar Pradesh and is a member of the Samajwadi Party.
+Vinay Shakya (died 26 May 2024) was an Indian politician and a member of the 17th Legislative Assembly of Uttar Pradesh.
+He represented the Bidhuna (Auraiya) constituency of Uttar Pradesh and was a member of the Samajwadi Party.
 He did MA from KK Degree College Etawah, Kanpur University.

 He joined Samajwadi Party after quitting Bharatiya Janata Party in 2022.
+He suffered a heart attack and died on 26 May 2024.